LlmKira/fast-langdetect/README.md

 > ### Memory note
 >
 > The lite model runs offline and is memory-friendly; the full model is larger and offers higher accuracy.
+>
+> Approximate memory usage (RSS after load):
+> - Lite: ~45–60 MB
+> - Full: ~170–210 MB
+> - Auto: tries full first, falls back to lite only on MemoryError.
+>
+> Notes:
+> - Measurements vary by Python version, OS, allocator, and import graph; treat these as practical ranges.
+> - Validate on your system if constrained; see `examples/memory_usage_check.py` (credit: script by github@JackyHe398).
+>
-Choose the model that best fits your constraints.
+> Choose the model that best fits your constraints.

 ## Installation 💻